A RELAXING WEEKEND IN THE LAND OF ENCHANTMENT - NEW MEXICO

 By the end, my body felt completely relaxed, almost sleepy.
 After drying off and changing, I went for my facial appointment.
 It was a 60-minute session, decent overall, though I personally felt my skin a bit dry afterward.

-Later in the afternoon, I drove up to Vista Grande Overlook Observation Site.
+Later in the evening, I drove up to Vista Grande Overlook Observation Site.
 It was peaceful, barely anyone around.
 I took a few photos, sat on a bench, and just enjoyed the mountain air for a bit before heading back.

 Comments